AliceO2Group/QualityControl/doc/DevelopersTips.md

 ### Monitoring setup for building the grafana dashboard

-Ask Adam for an account on pcald03.cern.ch:3000.
+1. Ask Adam for an account on pcald03.cern.ch:3000.
+3. Ask Adam for a copy of the QC dashboard that you can edit.
-Set the monitoring url to `"url": "influxdb-udp://flptest2.cern.ch:8089"`
+2. Set the monitoring url to `"url": "influxdb-udp://flptest2.cern.ch:8089"`
+4. Once the dashboard is ready, tell Adam.

 ### Avoid writing QC objects to a repository